adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/social.md

 the app is not trusted.
 If you integrate the Facebook SDK, then the app will automatically switch to the Facebook app and ask you to approve the authentication request there instead of authenticating the user through a web view.
 Both of these provide a more integrated experience for the end user, so this work is well worth pursuing.

+!!! warn
+    Google is turning off WebView flows, which are required for "Server Flow" authentication.
+This means that you must use a client flow with the Google+ SDK if you wish to authenticate users using a Google ID.

 As an example, here is the client flow for Facebook.
 I've implemented this using the `Xamarin.Facebook.iOS` library, which can be downloaded and installed into the iOS project from NuGet.
 The `Services\iOSLoginProvider.cs` contains